-The Civil Division of the U.S. Attorney's Office represents the United States and its departments and agencies at both the trial and appellate courts in civil actions filed in the Middle District of Tennessee.
+The Civil Division of the U.S. Attorney's Office represents the United States and its agencies at both the trial and appellate courts in civil actions filed in the Middle District of Tennessee.

 The pursuit of recovery as a result of fraud committed against the United States through affirmative civil enforcement is a top priority of the Civil Division.
-Matters affirmatively pursued by the Civil Division include actions to recover monies lost due to fraud or other misconduct against the United States and the pursuit of monetary penalties and injunctive relief to address on-going violations of federal laws and to freeze the ill-gotten gains derived from those frauds.
+Matters affirmatively pursued by the Civil Division include actions to recover monies lost due to fraud or other misconduct against the United States and the pursuit of monetary penalties and injunctive relief to address on-going violations of federal laws.

 Examples of affirmative civil enforcement actions include:

-- Actions seeking recovery from providers of health care goods and services who defraud the federal health programs such as Medicare or Medicaid by overbilling for goods and services or billing for goods and services not rendered, not medically necessary or substandard.
+- Actions seeking recovery from providers of health care goods and services who defraud the federal health programs such as Medicare, Medicaid, or TriCare by overbilling for goods and services or billing for goods and services not rendered, not medically necessary or substandard.

 - Actions seeking to recover against federal contractors who defraud the federal government by failing to adhere to certain laws, rules, regulations or contractual provisions in providing goods and services to federal departments and agencies.